ehsanrashid/DON/Readme.md

 immediately**, unless there is only a single good move. **The engine likely will not report a mate score even if the position is known to be won.**

-It is therefore clear that behaviour is not identical to what one might be used to with Nalimov tablebases.
+It is therefore clear that this behaviour is not identical to what one might be used to with Nalimov tablebases.
 There are technical reasons for this difference, the main technical reason being that Nalimov tablebases use the DTM metric (distance-to-mate), while Syzygybases use a variation of the